-There are several reasons why doctors think some treatments may stop working after a while.
+Researchers have suggested several reasons why some treatments may stop working after a while.
 One of the most common theories is that your body may gradually develop antibodies against the disease-modifying drugs.
 Normally, your body makes immune proteins called antibodies against foreign invaders like bacteria and viruses.
-When taking MS medication, your body’s immune system may recognize the drug as foreign and make antibodies to deactivate the medication, preventing it from working properly.
+When you take MS medication, your immune system may recognize it as foreign and make antibodies to deactivate the drug, preventing it from working properly.
 People taking interferons or alemtuzumab (Lemtrada) are at higher risk of developing such antibodies.

-Generally, before considering a treatment switch, doctors wait until enough time has passed to allow a DMT to fully take effect before considering switching treatments.
-The average amount of time someone needs to be on a DMT medication is at least one year.
-That is usually long enough to monitor the response to a new treatment with magnetic resonance imaging (MRI) or other scans and to watch for worsening symptoms.
+Generally, before considering a treatment switch, doctors wait until enough time has passed to allow a DMT to fully take effect — on average, at least one year.
+That’s usually long enough to monitor the response to a new treatment with magnetic resonance imaging (MRI) or other scans and watch for worsening symptoms.
 It’s important to continue taking your current medication exactly as directed to make sure it works as effectively as possible.

-Here are a few factors neurologists will look for while treating your MS. Any of these could indicate that it might be time to discuss switching medications.
+Neurologists treating MS will look for factors such as the following — any of these could indicate that it might be time to discuss switching medications.

 These may be signs it is time to consider different treatment options.

-MS is an autoimmune disease wherein your immune system attacks your own body, causing MS symptoms.
-DMTs work by discouraging your immune system from attacking your tissues.
-At the same time, weakening your immune system in this way may put you at risk for opportunistic infections that would have never otherwise been an issue.
-However, the good news is that DMTs are becoming safer — the incidence of infections is lower with newer DMTs.
+MS is an autoimmune disease — your immune system attacks your body, causing MS symptoms.
+DMTs work by discouraging your immune system from damaging your tissues.
+At the same time, weakening your immune system in this way may put you at risk of opportunistic infections that would have not otherwise been an issue.
+The good news is that DMTs are becoming safer, and the incidence of infections is lower with newer DMTs.

-One of the most serious conditions associated with infection is called progressive multifocal leukoencephalopathy, or PML.
+One of the most serious conditions associated with infection is progressive multifocal leukoencephalopathy (PML).
 This happens when a common, usually harmless virus called the John Cunningham (JC) virus attacks the myelin that insulates your brain cells, causing disability or even death.
 Normally, the JC virus is contained by your immune system.
-In people whose immune systems are weakened by MS medications, the JC virus poses more danger.
+In a person whose immune system is weakened by MS medications, the JC virus poses more danger.

 PML is very rare, even among people taking DMTs, but all FDA-approved MS treatments still include a black box warning about the risk.

-There are many ways neurologists track disease activity to measure the effectiveness of DMTs.
-These include using disability progression scales like the Expanded Disability Status Scale (EDSS) and assessments of quality of life.
+Neurologists have many ways to track disease activity and measure the effectiveness of DMTs.
+These tools include disability progression scales like the Expanded Disability Status Scale and assessments of quality of life.
 A doctor will also consider imaging, such as MRI scans of the central nervous system (brain and spinal cord), to look for enlarging or new lesions.
 MS activity visible on MRI scans usually correlates closely with MS disease progression overall.

-Most people with MS are initially diagnosed with relapsing-remitting MS, or RRMS, which is characterized by flares of symptoms followed by periods of relative recovery in between.
-However, many people with RRMS may progress to secondary progressive MS (SPMS), where some symptoms stick around after each episode and disability accumulates.
+Most people with MS are initially diagnosed with relapsing-remitting MS, or RRMS, which is characterized by flares of symptoms with periods of relative recovery in between.
+However, many people with RRMS may progress to secondary progressive MS (SPMS), in which some symptoms stick around after each episode and disability accumulates.
 Progression to SPMS early in your disease course could be a sign that your current treatment may not be effective.

 Make sure you regularly follow up with your neurologist and attend any other scheduled appointments.
 Your doctors need to see how your MS is progressing.
-Getting the necessary tests and scans helps doctors check whether your current medications are working effectively, so any decision to change MS treatment is well informed.
+By getting the necessary tests and scans, you help your doctors determine if your current disease-modifying treatment is working effectively, so any decision to change MS treatment is well informed.

 No one knows your MS symptoms better than you.
 Make sure to let your health care providers know about any problems and complications you may have.

 Do you have questions about switching medications for MS?
 Have you and your doctor discussed a treatment change?
-Share your questions and experiences in the comments below, or start a conversation in Activities.
+Share your questions and experiences in the comments below, or start a conversation on your Activities page.